MicrosoftDocs/windows-ai-docs/docs/directml/gpu-pytorch-windows.md

 pip install opencv-python
 pip install wget
 pip install torchvision==0.9.0
+pip uninstall torch
 ```
+Note: The torchvision package automatically installs the torch==1.8.0 dependency, but this is not needed and will cause collisions with the pytorch-directml package.
+We must uninstall the torch package after installing requirements.

 Then, install the package of PyTorch with a DirectML back-end through *pip* by running the following command: